How to create a company expense policy

 As your business’s needs will likely change as it grows, you should aim to update each expense budget and category regularly as needed.

 Top Tip: Sticking to a predetermined budget means you need to effectively track your business’s expenses.
-Opening a dedicated business account and creating detailed expense spreadsheets are great places to start.
+Opening a dedicated business bank account and creating detailed expense spreadsheets are great places to start.
 Read more in our article on how to keep track of expenses and then download our free online expense spreadsheet template to get you started.

 Step 2: Consider whether a detail-oriented or broad policy would suit your business